 The Teeth Bonding Procedure

-The dental bonding procedure is easy, and we can often complete it in a single trip to one of our three dental offices in Madill and Ardmore, OK.
+The dental bonding procedure is easy; we can often complete it in a single visit.
 The steps in the teeth bonding process include:

-• Preparation: Your dentist will start by selecting a resin shade that closely matches the natural tooth color.
+- Preparation: Your dentist will select a resin shade that closely matches the natural tooth color.

-• Bonding: A special light is used to harden the bonding material, bonding it securely to the tooth.
+- Bonding: A special light hardens the bonding material, bonding it securely to the tooth.

 Frequently Asked Questions